introduction of Apple

 sound.
 With its Apple look and feel, this is a montage

-of music playing devices energized by a beat and sounds that climax
+of multiple era music playing devices energized by a beat and

-2015 on black, cut to Apple Music on black and the
+to white-lettered 2015 on black, cut to Apple Music

 For Friends of the Phonograph,

-the highlights of this production are, of course, the various
+the highlights, of course, are the various phonographs playing

-record playing machines throughout those 127 years which are visual
+throughout those 127 years -- visual reminders of its continual